 |Special Hardware Features||Programmable light, |

 There are a lot of differences between these two.

 Home vs. business

-First, all these are two routers for two different types of users: Home v.s savvy/business.
+First, these are two routers for two different types of users: Home v.s savvy/business.

-As the name suggests, the Alien is part of Ubiquiti’s AmpliFi product line the home.
+As the name suggests, the Alien is part of Ubiquiti’s AmpliFi product line for home users.
 It’s similar to the AmpliFi HD.

 So, it’s easy to use, has a nice front touchscreen that’s a great conversation starter — as though that were something essential in networking.
 On the downside, it’s limited in features and settings.

 The Alien does have one thing that’s both cool and unique, though, which is the Teleport VPN option.
 As for mesh-readiness, the Alien can only work with its own Alien Mesh Point — if you buy a kit.
 Else, you’ll have to get multiple Alien routers.

 On the other hand, the UDM is part of the UniFi family for businesses.
 As a result, it’s much more than a simple Wi-Fi router.